Woocommerce

 This will carry over the Content and Designs from your main Store.
 Remember to translate Headlines to the right language as well.

-Official support for WPML has been added to the Clerk.io WooCommerce Extension, which means that as long as you use that version or a newer one, WPML should be supported.
+Official support for WPML has been added to the Clerk WooCommerce Extension, which means that as long as you use that version or a newer one, WPML should be supported.

 Once you have extended the plugin, you can now sync each of your Stores with their language domain.

-As you have already installed the extension you can skip the first step directly start configuring it and syncing data.
+As you have already installed the extension, you can skip the first step and directly start configuring it and syncing data.

 When the Sync has finished, your domain is ready and using the same setup as your main Store.